A geometric analogue of a conjecture of Gross and Reeder: Abstract

 \section{Abstract}

 Let $G$ be a simple complex algebraic group.
 We prove that the irregularity of the adjoint connection of an irregular flat $G$-bundle on the formal punctured disk is always greater than or equal to the rank of $G$.
 This can be considered as a geometric analogue of a conjecture of Gross and Reeder.
 We will also show that the irregular connections with minimum adjoint irregularity are precisely the (formal) Frenkel-Gross connections.
+As a corollary, we establish the de Rham analogue of a conjecture of Heinloth, Ng\^o, and Yun for $G=\SL_n$.

 \keywords{Formal connections, Frenkel-Gross connection, irregularity, slope, Levelt-Turrittin decomposition, flat $G$-bundles}